jh3nd3rs0n/argmatey/README.md

         )
         public void setColumnLimit(Integer i) {
             /*
-             * Field type or method parameter type must be a type or
+             * Method parameter type must be a type or a java.util.List
-             * a java.util.List of a type that has a static String
+             * of a type that has a static String conversion method or
-             * conversion method or a constructor with one String
+             * a constructor with one String parameter.
-             * parameter.
              *
              * For any type, a class that extends StringConverter
              * can be used to convert the option argument to that type.